DiegoFCJ/portfolio/README.md

 - `npm start` – run the dev server
 - `npm run build` – build the project
 - `npm test` – execute unit tests
-- `npm run lint` – execute the offline TypeScript-based linter across the workspace
+- `npm run lint` – run ESLint through the Angular CLI lint builder for TypeScript and template checks
-  - checks for explicit `any` usage in TypeScript files and accidental `console.log` statements in both TypeScript and HTML templates
 - `npm run serve:ssr:portfolio` – serve the built SSR bundle

-#### Offline linting

-The custom lint builder runs without downloading external npm packages.
-It reads `.eslintrc.json` for its small rule set and currently enforces two checks:

-1. Block explicit `any` annotations in TypeScript sources.
-2. Prevent `console.log` statements in both TypeScript and HTML templates.

-Extend the `rules` object in `.eslintrc.json` to toggle these checks per project needs.

 ### Project status levels
 The projects section shows a glassmorphism card with a status pill and optional badges.
 The available levels and tags are